top of page

 Wave energy represents one of the most promising, albeit less developed, renewable energy solutions.
 With an estimated global wave resource ranging between 1-10 TW, wave energy presents a viable solution to meet increasing energy needs while significantly contributing to carbon emission reduction through carbon free energy generation.
 Despite the numerous advantages of harnessing wave energy, including its high predictability, high energy density, and minimal environmental impact, the development and widespread commercialization of Wave Energy Converters (WECs) and wave farms face numerous challenges.
 Key among these are technical and non-technical obstacles, with the high Levelized Cost of Electricity (LCoE) being a principal barrier.
 This high LCoE cost renders wave energy less competitive compared to other renewable energy sources and as such, there is a critical need for innovative solutions to reduce costs and enhance sustainability.

 Integrating WECs with secondary functions, such as coastal protection, offers a novel approach to overcoming economic barriers, providing dual benefits of renewable energy generation and coastal protection.
 This research focuses on optimizing the design of WECs and wave farms to balance these dual purposes, including an in-depth assessment of their short-term and long-term impacts on coastal protection and energy output; modifying existing techno-economic models to integrate coastal protection benefits; examining WEC effectiveness in various environments, especially remote islands, and evaluating the environmental and social impacts.
+I am also working on optimizing the design of a novel onshore overtopping-type wave energy converter (WEC), which serves dual functions as a coastal protection structure and a renewable energy generation device.
+This will be evaluated through physical modeling in a wave flume and numerical modeling using Smooth Particle Hydrodynamics (SPH).

 “It made me positively savage to think of all that power going to waste” ~ Thomas Edison, 1889, during a voyage across the Atlantic while studying waves.